-One of the most dangerous car accidents you or someone you love can experience is a head-on crash.
+One of the most dangerous auto crashes you or someone you love can experience is a head-on crash.
 A head-on collision is one where the front ends of two motor vehicles collide.
-Even if airbags deploy, the force of the impact is similar to smashing into a massive immovable object, like brick wall.
+Even if airbags deploy, the force of the impact is similar to smashing into a massive immovable object, like a brick wall.
 Because of the greater force of impact, victims often suffer devastating injuries that cause long-term pain or disabilities.

-If a careless driver caused your accident, the Law Offices of Mark C. Blane is ready to collect the evidence you need to hold him accountable and to fight for the compensation you deserve under California law.
+If a careless driver caused your accident, our San Diego car accident lawyer at the Law Offices of Mark C. Blane is ready to collect the evidence you need to hold him accountable and to fight for the compensation you deserve under California law.

-As with other types of car accidents, the underlying cause of a head-on collision is almost always a driver’s negligence, such as:
+As with other types of car crashes, the underlying cause of a head-on collision is almost always a driver’s negligence, such as:

 - Driving the wrong way.
 Unsuspecting drivers have nowhere to go to avoid a vehicle bearing down on them on a one-way street, highway, or entrance and exit ramps.

 - Intoxication.
 Reaction time, vision, and judgment are all reduced when a person is impaired by alcohol or drugs.
-Reckless driving behaviors include tailgating, traveling at excessive speeds, and swerving in and out of lanes.
+Reckless driving behaviors include tailgating, traveling excessively, and swerving in and out of lanes.

 - Drowsy driving.
 Being sleep-deprived and behind the wheel can cause the same dangerous impairments as intoxicated driving.

 - Speeding.
-Nearly one-third of car accident fatalities involve speeding, especially on highway, and younger drivers are more at risk.
+Nearly one-third of car accident fatalities involve speeding, especially on highways, and younger drivers are more at risk.

 - Weather.
 Many motorists forget to slow down and take caution when our sunny San Diego weather pattern changes to fog, rain, or ice.
-Compromised visibility, slick surfaces, and the need for longer stopping times require a driver's full attention.
+Compromised visibility, slick surfaces, and longer stopping times require a driver's attention.

 Common Injuries Caused by Head-On Collisions

 Motorists and passengers involved in head-on crashes frequently experience injuries that require extensive medical treatments and lengthy recovery periods.
-Some conditions might appear minor at first, but then develop into something more severe, so it's imperative to get prompt medical attention after these accidents, even if you don't believe you're hurt.
+Some conditions might appear minor at first but then develop into something more severe, so getting prompt medical attention after these accidents is imperative, even if you don't believe you're hurt.
 Head-on collision injuries include:

 - Whiplash and other neck injuries